nlathia/kettle-cli/README.md

 1. Templates that are already on your computer, at a given path.
 2. Templates that are git repositories
-3. Templates that are in the `kettle-templates` monorepo.
+3. Templates that are in the `kettle-templates` [repository](https://github.com/operatorai/kettle-templates); browse that repo's [README](https://github.com/operatorai/kettle-templates/blob/main/README.md) to see the templates that it contains spanning AWS Lambda, GCP Functions, and GCP Run.

 ## Installing with brew

-You will be able to install `kettle` using `brew` and [the operatorai tap](https://github.com/operatorai/homebrew-tap).
+You can install `kettle` using `brew` and [the operatorai tap](https://github.com/operatorai/homebrew-tap).

 ```bash
 ❯ brew tap operatorai/tap